Code-Institute-Submissions/TJones305-Vikings_In_England_JuneResub/README.md

-# Vikings in England !(/assets/images/viking-ship.png "Viking Ship")
+# Vikings in England

 ####  A link to the live site is here: [Vikings In England](https://tjones305.github.io/Vikings_In_England/)

  **This is an educational website designed to inform users about the Vikings during thier time in England.**
- **It has been designed to be interactive and informative for three user groups, first time visitors, students and casual historians**
+ **It has been designed to be interactive and informative for three user groups, first time visitors, students and History Enthusiast**

 ## User Experience (UX) User stories

 ### First Time Visitor Goals
-- As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about Gerrards Cross Bowls Club.
+- As a First Time Visitor, I want to easily understand the main purpose of the page and learn more about the Vikings.
-- As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
+- As a First Time Visitor, I want to be able to easily navigate throughout the page to find content.
-- As a First Time Visitor, I want to look for information that allows me to see what the club are about other than bowls.
-I also want to locate external links to national and county affiliations to determine how renown the club is and know how they are viewed in the wider bowls community.
+- As a First Time Visitor, I want the page visually appealing.

 ### Student Visitor Goals
-- As a Prospective Member, I want to find information about coaching, membership and media that would aid my enthusiasm and theorectical knowledge of bowls.
+- As a Student, I want to find information about the vikings that aids my understanding.
-- As a Prospective Member, I want a variety of ways to get in contact with the club with any questions I may have.
+- As a Student, I want interaction to make learning fun and accesible.
-- As a Prospective Member, I want to have a contact should I wish to apply to sign up.
+- As a Student, I want imagery to assist with the written theory.

-### Casual Historian Goals
+### History Enthusiast Goals
-- As a Current Member, I want to access the current members site at myClubhouse from the main site.
+- As a History Enthusiast, I want to explore the areas of England.
-- As a Current Member, I want to check to see if there is any updated news.
+- As a History Enthusiast, I want to understand the underlying situations in England.
-- As a Current Member, I want to easily access external links that provide me with additional bowls information.
+- As a History Enthusiast, I want to clarify the order of events during the vikings time in England.

 ## Design

 ### **Colour Scheme**
-The main colour used for the site was teal, this was inspired by Assasin's Creed Valhalla video game.
+The main colour used for the site was teal, this was inspired by the Assassin's Creed Valhalla video game.
 Text colour was predominantly a charcoal black with the Title being Dark Blue.

 ### **Typography**
 Two font styles were used on the site, courtesy of Google Fonts, the most predominant style was Raleway with the fallback of sans-serif and the other style used on headings was Rye with a fallback of cursive.